+At Scotvet we operate an emergency vet service and also offer out-of-hours appointments.
 If you are unfortunate to have an emergency please phone the surgery right away and let us know the nature of the problem.
 This allows us to advise you appropriately and to be ready for your arrival.
 Out with normal working hours, still phone the surgery on 0141 778 8335 and you will directed to our dedicated out of hours emergency service.

 We are quite happy to see all domestic pets from the smallest dwarf hamster to the largest Great Dane.
 This includes rabbits, gerbils, fish, birds and reptiles.
 If we don’t have experience is some really unusual pet we have access to more specialized services and can refer you to them if need be.